Do you want more of something (self-confidence, self-esteem, etc)?

 Do you want to change something (a habit, an unwanted behaviour, an unwanted thought process, etc)?

 THERAPY is an intimate and private way of resolving a problem at source.
-Whilst the first few times we do something (such as smoking or using food to change how we feel), we are doing it consciously (we are aware we are doing it), at some point it will become an unconscious action or behaviour (an automatic behaviour).
+Whilst the first few times we do something (such as smoking or using food to change how we feel), we are doing it consciously (we are aware we are doing it), at some point it will become an unconscious action or behaviour – it becomes automatic and we do it without thinking about it.
 Hypnotherapy works with the unconscious mind to generate a more effective way of responding to particular situations or emotions.
-For example, if a client eats to change how they feel after a stressful day at work, hypnotherapy works at eliminating or, at the very least, reducing the client’s stress and reducing the stress triggers so that they don’t have the same pull as they did.
+For example, if a client eats to change how they feel after a stressful day at work, hypnotherapy works at eliminating or, at the very least, reducing the client’s stress, as well as the stress triggers so that they don’t have the same pull as they did.

 Effective therapists ensure that their knowledge and skills are kept up to date and that they have enough tools in their toolbox to help their clients.
 Being able to evidence extra training is also a requirement of all governing bodies, as part of their Code of Ethics.